 Have you caught on yet?
 These are just a few of my labels, the hats that I wear.
 (Or that I think I wear.
 Maybe I should have let my husband or my friends write these lists.)
 And, you know, as much as I resist being labeled, I actually like these distinctions.
 I like the woman that they strive to define.
 But I know there are other things that I am.
 (Or that people think I am.)
 Less appealing things…

 Opportunist.
 Narcissist.
 Pacifist.
 Cynic.
 Worry-wart.
-Even (and I hate this one) dumb blonde (I am a natural blond after all).
+Even (and I hate this one) dumb blonde.

-All sarcasm aside, I have to admit that there is a sliver of truth in even the things that I passionately resist — I fit the label of a dumb blonde.
+All sarcasm aside, I have to admit that there is a sliver of truth in even the things that I passionately resist — I am a dumb blonde.
 Sometimes.
-Not too long ago I ran an entire 5k in a shirt that was on backwards and inside out.
+Like this morning.
+I ran my entire 5k in a shirt that was on backwards and inside out.
 Everyone I met on the trail got a good look at my tags and the big, yellow logo of my Under Armour shirt.
 See?
 A little ditzy sometimes… Though, in my defense, I did get dressed in the dark.

-The problem with labels (no matter how true they might be)?
-They make us feel cornered.
+I think labels make us feel cornered.
 They make us feel like we’ve been backed into a place that we may or may not want to be — but the point isn’t that we’re there, it’s that someone put us there.
-I resist the label novelist because I also consider myself a poet, a lyricist, a storyteller.
+I resist the label novelist, because I also consider myself a poet, a lyricist, a storyteller.
 And sometimes I don’t like being called an optimist because I have a pretty wicked cynical streak.
 Labels limit us.
 They dump us in categories with people that we may not like or want to be associated with.
 They come bursting at the seams with all sorts of connotations and baggage.
 Sometimes they even drive us to be reactionary — to do everything in our power to be the exact opposite of the label we’ve been given.
 (And sometimes we just do that naturally… Ever met a timid extrovert?
 You just did — I can be, in turns, wallflower shy and the life of the party.)